-The Board of Directors of University of South Florida Foundation, Inc. Tampa, Florida
+The Board of Directors of University of South Florida Foundation, Inc. and subsidiary Tampa, Florida

-Report on the Financial Statements
+Report on the Consolidated Financial Statements

-We have audited the accompanying financial statements of the University of South Florida Foundation, Inc. (the "Foundation"), which comprise the statements of financial position as of June 30, 2017 and 2016, and the related statements of activities and changes in net assets, cash flows and functional expenses for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying consolidated financial statements of the University of South Florida Foundation, Inc. and subsidiary (the "Foundation"), which comprise the consolidated statements of financial position as of June 30, 2018 and 2017, and the related consolidated statements of activities and changes in net assets, cash flows and functional expenses for the years then ended, and the related notes to the consolidated financial statements.

-Management's Responsibility for the Financial Statements
+Management's Responsibility for the Consolidated Financial Statements

-Management is responsible for the preparation and fair presentation of these financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.